 Finnish or foreign citizens eligible for family reunification

-A foreign spouse of a Finnish citizen, a family member of a person working or studying in Finland, or a family member of a person who arrived in Finland as a refugee may apply for family reunification.
+A foreign spouse of a Finnish citizen, a family member of a foreign citizen working or studying in Finland, or a family member of a person who arrived in Finland as a refugee may apply for family reunification.
 The family member living in Finland with whom the applicant intends to engage in family life is called the sponsor.

 Applications for residence permits on the basis of family ties may only be submitted by the applicants themselves, who are living abroad.